Terms of Service

 3. What You Are Booking

-• Make clinical decisions or contribute to care plans
+• Make independent clinical decisions

 • Prescribe or handle medications